 How can cam|industrial help with your racking inspection needs?

-We offer pallet racking inspections in Calgary, Edmonton and beyond.
+We offer pallet racking inspections in Calgary, Edmonton and all of Western Canada.
 Regular inspections and repairs in your warehouse are important elements in maintaining a safe racking system.
 Neglect in this area is often detrimental for a company.
 Inspections play a more important part for a company than most managers and owners realize.

 Legal & regulatory Requirements